-- 2.3.3.1.
-Patients can only be discharged (as per the definition in 3.2) where the clinician is authorised to do so in the Scope of Practice and Clinical Standards Policy. - 2.3.3.2.
-Discharge is the clinical decision that carries most risk.
-Discharging a patient means that their condition has been resolved or will be self-limiting.
-Staff not authorised to discharge patients, or where a discharge has been deemed to have taken place, outside his/her scope, may place patients are risk of harm. - 2.3.3.3.
-Where a patient wishes to self-discharge, staff must assess the capacity of the patient to make this decision in accordance with the Trust's Mental Capacity Act and Informed Consent Guidelines. - 2.3.3.4.
-In a patient with capacity and where they have sufficient information to make an informed decision to refuse care, staff not otherwise authorised to discharge are not required to seek joint decision making (although are encouraged to).
+2.3.3.1.
+Patients can only be discharged (as per the definition in 3.2) where the clinician is authorised to do so in the Scope of Practice and Clinical Standards Policy.

+- 2.3.3.2.
+Discharge is the clinical decision that carries the most potential risk depending on the nature of their illness and if any referral, follow-up, or self-care advice has been arranged. - 2.3.3.3.
+Patients may be discharged from our care with no referral or follow-up planned.
+In these cases, discharging a patient means that their condition has been resolved or will be self-limiting.
+Staff not authorised to discharge patients, or where a discharge has been deemed to have taken place, outside his/her scope, may place patients are risk of harm. - 2.3.3.4.
+Discharge may occur at the end of a face-to-face encounter or via a remote consultation, with or without an associated referral. - 2.3.3.5.
+Patients may be discharged on scene (or remotely) after a referral has been made to another approved party.
+Advise to seek follow up does not constitute a referral.
+Referrals may be undertaken on the basis of a phone call to an approved referee (i.e., via Service Finder or Directory of Service) or using an approved electronic referral system (where applicable/available). - 2.3.3.6.
+Where a patient wishes to self-discharge, staff must assess the capacity of the patient to make this decision in accordance with the Trust's Mental Capacity Act and Informed Consent Guidelines. - 2.3.3.7.
+In a patient with capacity and where they have sufficient information to make an informed decision to refuse care, staff not otherwise authorised to discharge are not required to seek joint decision making (although are encouraged to). - 2.3.3.8.
+The Trust may develop and deploy systems to improve the safety of discharge by monitoring unsupported discharge decisions using suitably qualified and authorised senior clinicians.